Poisoning: 5 - 9 years

-Children are naturally curious are too young to know the difference between what is safe and what is dangerous.
-There is a risk that children eat things that look like lollies or are being stored in the wrong container that are in fact poisonous.
+Children are naturally curious and are too young to know the difference between what is safe and what is dangerous.
+There is a risk that children will eat things that look like lollies or are stored in the wrong container but are in fact poisonous.

 Who does it affect?

 While it affects younger children disproportionately, poisoning is still a risk to older children 5 - 9.
 Most poisonings happen at home and involve everyday items such as cleaning products, medications, cosmetics, button batteries, glue, alcohol and even plants.

 Male and female children are hospitalised at similar rates though Māori children are disproportionately more likely to be hospitalised from poisoning.

 STORE all medicines, chemicals and cleaners in their correct containers, up high in a lockable cupboard out of children's reach and sight.
 If you can’t install locks, make sure you use lockable containers.